jacobrphillips/jacobrphillips/README.md

 ![banner](github-banner.png)
 <h1 align="center">Hello, world! 👋 I'm Jacob</h1>
-<h1 align="center"><a href="https://jacobrphillips.dev/">Software Engineer</a>, <a href="https://www.linkedin.com/in/jacobphillips-dev/">Cyber Security Enthusiast</a>, <a href="https://www.youtube.com/@jp.cybersec">YouTuber</a></h1>
+<h1 align="center"><a href="https://www.linkedin.com/in/jp-cybersec/">Cyber Security Professional</a>, <a href="https://www.youtube.com/@JumpPointSec">YouTuber</a></h1>

  <br />

  Thank you for visiting my GitHub!
-This repository is meant to showcase my software engineering and cybersecurity journey, with the projects I've had the privilege of working on.
+This repository is meant to showcase my cyber security journey, with the projects I've had the privilege of working on.

 I invite you to explore my GitHub portfolio to get a glimpse into my technical capabilities.
-These projects showcase insights into my problem-solving approach, attention to detail, and ability to analyze risks and implement appropriate mitigation strategies.
+These projects showcase insights into my problem-solving approach, attention to detail, and ability to analyse risks and implement appropriate mitigation strategies.